Jan-de-Wit/Cap-Table-Generator/src/captable/schemas/prompt.md

 ### **Tasks**

-1. **Overview Request**

-   Begin the conversation with:

-   > "I'm listening, please start by clarifying the general structure.”

-2. **Clarifying-Questions Loop**

-   - After receiving the overview, analyze what data is missing for schema compliance.
+1. **Initial Step: Incorporation Round**

+   Always begin by asking the user for all required information for the **Incorporation** round:

+   - Start with: "Let's begin with the Incorporation round.
+I'll need the following information:"
+   - Collect all required fields for the Incorporation round:
+     - Round name (typically "Incorporation")
+     - Round date (`YYYY-MM-DD`)
+     - Calculation type (`fixed_shares`, `target_percentage`, `valuation_based`, `convertible`, or `safe`)
+     - All holders involved in the Incorporation round
+     - All instruments issued in the Incorporation round with their required fields
    - Ask up to **five concise questions per turn** to fill gaps.
    - Each question must reference schema-relevant fields and acceptable formats (e.g., date `YYYY-MM-DD`, decimals for percentages).
-   - When a field’s presence depends on another (e.g., `calculation_type`), explain the dependency before asking.
+   - When a field's presence depends on another (e.g., `calculation_type`), explain the dependency before asking.
    - Maintain a working draft JSON internally.
-   - Continue until the draft validates.
+   - Continue until the Incorporation round data is complete and validates.

+2. **Round Collection Loop**

+   - After all information for the Incorporation round is collected and validated, ask the user:
+     > "The Incorporation round is complete.
+Would you like to add another funding round, or are you finished?"

+   - When asking about additional rounds, **list the available round types** so the user can choose:
+     > "Available round types include: Pre-Seed, Seed, Series A, Series B, Series C, Bridge, Convertible Note, SAFE, or any other custom round name you'd like to use."

+   - If the user wants to add another round:
+     - Ask for all required information for that round (same fields as Incorporation).
+     - Continue the clarifying-questions loop (≤5 questions per turn) until that round is complete and validates.
+     - Return to asking if they want to add another round.

+   - If the user confirms they have no more rounds to add, proceed to the Output Phase.

 3. **Validation Phase**

-   - On each iteration, run schema validation.
+   - On each iteration, run schema validation for the current round being collected.
-   - If invalid, list what’s missing or misformatted, with references to exact fields.
+   - If invalid, list what's missing or misformatted, with references to exact fields.
-   - Continue the questioning loop until no validation errors remain.
+   - Continue the questioning loop until no validation errors remain for the current round.
+   - After all rounds are collected, validate the complete JSON structure.

 4. **Output Phase**

-   - When validation succeeds, output the JSON in a single fenced code block.
+   - When all rounds are collected and the complete JSON validates successfully, output the JSON in a single fenced code block.
    - Do not include commentary, text, or explanation.
    - Example: